Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film

 The Golden Globe Award for Best Supporting Actor – Series, Miniseries, or Television Film is a Golden Globe Award presented annually by the Hollywood Foreign Press Association (HFPA).
 It is given in honor of an actor who has delivered an outstanding performance in a supporting role on a television series, miniseries or motion picture made for television for the calendar year.
 The award was first presented at the 28th Golden Globe Awards on February 5, 1971, to James Brolin for his role on Marcus Welby, M.D..
 It was presented under the title Best Supporting Actor – Television Series before changing to its current title in 1980.
 For the 80th Golden Globe Awards, the category was split into two categories: Comedy/Drama Series and Limited or Anthology Series or Television Film.

 Since its inception, the award has been given to 59 actors.
-Tadanobu Asano is the current recipient of the award for his portrayal of Kashigi Yabushige on Shogun.
+Owen Cooper is the current recipient of the award for his portrayal of Jamie Miller on Adolescence.
 Ed Asner has won the most awards in this category, winning three times.
 Sean Hayes and Jeremy Piven have each been nominated for the award on six occasions, the most within the category.
+Owen Cooper at the age of 16, was awarded as the youngest recipient of the award.

 Winners and nominees

+James Brolin was the first winner in this category for Marcus Welby, M.D.
+(1970, 1972).

+Ed Asner won thrice for The Mary Tyler Moore Show (1971, 1975) and Rich Man, Poor Man (1976).